 we found Ethan Perlstein tweeting about his new company and needing help with setting up the lab.

 I jumped on a plane to Silicon Valley, met Ethan, provided a detailed description of the service, and he was in.
 The Virtual Lab Manager was born.
-He gave me a $3200 check (2014 income doubled 2013!), I went home and we began calling Fisher, Sigma, E&K Scientific, Amazon, etc. And now look at Perlstein Lab.
+He gave me a $3200 check (2014 income doubled 2013!), I went home and we began calling Fisher, Sigma, E&K Scientific, Amazon, etc. And now look at Perlara (formerly Perlstein Lab).

 The rest is history.